EndPointCorp/end-point-blog/2010/04/19/authlogic-restful-authentication.html.md

 end
 ```

-Prior to this task, I hadn't poked around the user authentication code in Rails or Spree.
+Prior to this task, I hadn’t poked around the user authentication code in Rails or Spree.
 Hopefully, this experience will prepare me for the next time I encounter user migrations with encrypted passwords.